clairelist/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used for dynamic routing within an application ie navigating imperitvely.

 1. How would you explain form validation to someone who has never programmed before?
+    Ensuring that what the end user types into various forms is of the correct 'style' ie email has the proper format, password is a certain number of characters etc.

 1. In 1-2 sentences, define end to end testing.
+    Automatic testing run by software of the whole of an app, so that errors can be caught before production.

 ## Instructions